 Cybersecurity is a hot industry right now.
 Nearly every big company has had some breach or network scare, and companies are doubling down on how to protect themselves.
-The industry is according to ISACA’s Cybersecurity Advisory Council, is that so few workers have the necessary expertise beyond the security basics typically required by corporate compliance standards.
+The industry is , and a recent report from Cisco estimates that there are more than 1 million openings for security jobs globally.
+Part of the problem, according to ISACA’s Cybersecurity Advisory Council, is that so few workers have the necessary expertise beyond the security basics typically required by corporate compliance standards.

 The crisis for companies is that they need to hire people who don’t yet exist.
 "Finding the right talent has been a challenge," says Level 3’s chief security officer Dale Drew.
 "We’ve had to become much more creative in our talent assessment process."
 So it makes sense that he’s been looking at the patterns of the most successful people in the job to see if he can source new talent from people who wouldn’t otherwise be interested.
 While Drew isn't going to open-mic nights and telling musicians to drop a line, he does keep an eye out for music skills when he scans resumes.